-The location where Paul Walker died in a car crash.
+The location where Paul Walker died in a car crash

-Crash Site Location in Santa Clarita, California, United States.
+Crash Site Location in Valencia, California

 Investigators determined that the vehicle was driving nearly twice the speed limit at the time.
 Furthermore, it was fitted with two nine-year-old tires.
 Although the mileage on the car was very low, it is likely that the tires had become overcured and hard over time.